-William’s next sister Charlotte Delamotte was also baptised at St Aldate’s on 7 December 1785, but his sister Amelia and brother John were baptised at St Martin’s at Carfax, on 16 March 1787 and 21 January 1790 respectively.
-Two other boys were born in Oxford: George in 1787/8, and Henry in 1800/1.
-William also had a brother called Digby (died 1832) and a sister called Laetitia born in Weymouth in 1802/3.
+William’s Delamotte senior’s next sister Charlotte was also baptised at St Aldate’s on 7 December 1785, but his sister Amelia and brother John were baptised at St Martin’s at Carfax, on 16 March 1787 and 21 January 1790 respectively.
+Two more brothers were born in Oxford: George in 1787/8, and Henry in 1800/1.
+His sister Laetitia was born in Weymouth in 1802/3.

-William Delamotte entered the Royal Academy Schools in 1794, having first exhibited at the Royal Academy in the previous year.
+William Delamotte senior entered the Royal Academy Schools in 1794, when he was aged about 19; he had already exhibited at the Royal Academy in the previous year.

-The first references in Jackson’s Oxford Journal to William Delamotte is on 21 October 1797 when he was 22: he advertised a print he had drawn of Christ Church Great Gate, Oxford, adding: “Subscriptions received by the Proprietor, Mr. William Delamotte, Oxford, where the Print may be had”.
+The first references in Jackson’s Oxford Journal to William Delamotte senior is on 21 October 1797 when he was aged 22: he was then advertising a print he had drawn of Christ Church Great Gate, Oxford, adding: “Subscriptions received by the Proprietor, Mr. William Delamotte, Oxford, where the Print may be had”.
 In 1798 he briefly took over J. B. Malchair’s practice as a drawing-master, and restored the Streater ceiling decoration in the Sheldonian Theatre.

-In about 1800 William’s father was declared a lunatic, and in 1801 some of his property in Weymouth and Melcomb Regis had been sold.
-It was probably around this time that his parents came to live permanently at St Bartholomew’s (Bartlemas) in Cowley; and this was given as their address when William’s sister Sarah married the Revd William Burgess at Weymouth in 1803.
-Willliam himself, however appears to have been based in St Aldate’s, as this was given as his address in an advertisement for his sketches from nature on 13 February 1802.
+In about 1800 William’s father Peter Delamotte was declared a lunatic, and in 1801 some of his property in Weymouth and Melcomb Regis had been sold.
+It was probably around this time that he came to live permanently at St Bartholomew’s (Bartlemas) in Cowley; and this was given as their address when William’s sister Sarah married the Revd William Burgess at Weymouth in 1803.
+William himself, however appears to have been based in St Aldate’s, as this was given as his address in an advertisement for his sketches from nature on 13 February 1802.

 William’s father Peter Delamotte died intestate in February 1814.